chrisparker2000/bash_files/README.md

 ### Invoke init file from .bashrc

-Add the following at the end of your .bashrc in your home directory:
+Add the following at the end of your .bash_profile in your home directory:

 ```bash
 # Bash_dotfiles initialization